di/talks/flpy_2017/swiss_train_deployments/talk.md

 ^ And making that channel's releases take 4x as long

-^ This basically amounts to an LTS release, which is a common practice in the linux/unix community
+^ This basically amounts to a Long Term Service release, which is a common practice in the linux/unix community

 ^ If the six-week releases are happening too quickly, the LTS release is guaranteed to exist and be stable for a longer window of time

 ^ Also, you get bugfixes for the entirety of the LTS release

 ^ Also, breaking changes are first deprecated in an LTS release

-^ Side note: if the thought of making your release process conform to this diagram frightens you, you're doing it wrong

-^ All of these releases should be automated!

 ---